Algebraic Number Starscapes: Geometry

 \begin{observation} Let $F\colon \RR^n\to\UT\HH^2_\Coefs$ be a family of real cubics in the space of projectivized coefficients, for $n\in\{1,2\}$.
 Then the map $\RootMap_\CC\circ F$ sending a cubic to its complex root is an embedding if $F$ is everywhere transverse to the $\RP^1$ fibration of $\UT\HH^2_\Coefs$.\end{observation}

 Restricting attention to planar starscapes, the relevant families $F\colon\R^2\to\RP^3$ are those whose image is some affine plane $\mathcal{S}\subset\RP^3$ (that is, the projectivization of some $\RR^3$ through the origin) intersected with the space of cubics of negative discriminant, as in Corollary \ref{cor:StarscapeEmbed1} highlighted in the introduction to this section.
 Examples include the accompanying figure (\ref{fig:Lines}) as well as the gallery Figures \ref{fig:Starscapes_a}, \ref{fig:Starscapes_b} and \ref{fig:AffineStarscapes_a}--\ref{fig:AffineStarscapes_d}.
 The fiber above any point $r\in \CC$ is a line $(\RootMap_2\pi_2)^{-1}(r)=L_r$ (parameterized as in Observation \ref{obs:Foliation_Coefs}), thus any affine plane $\mathcal{S}\subset\UT\HH^2_\Coefs$ containing $L_r$ fails to embed under projection onto the complex root.
 As we may find an affine plane containing any projective line we like, this can happen at any point in the upper half plane.
-However, the restriction from general 2-dimensional families to affine planes greatly restricts the prevalence of this behavior.
-The fibers of $\UT\HH^2_\Coefs$ are pairwise skew lines in $\RP^3$, and thus no two are ever contained in a plane.
+The fact that this can only happen at a single point in a single starscape is implied by the fact that the fibers of $\UT\HH^2_\Coefs$ are pairwise skew lines in $\RP^3$, and thus no two are ever contained in a plane.

 \begin{corollary} Let $\mathcal{S}\subset\UT\HH^2_\Coefs$ be an affine 2-dimensional projective subspace, and $\RootMap|_\mathcal{S}\colon\mathcal{S}\to\CC$ be the projection onto the complex root.
 Then $\RootMap|_\mathcal{S}$ is singular along at most one projective line $L\subset\mathcal{S}$.
 Furthermore, for a planar starscape (i.e. $\mathcal{S}$ has rational normal vector), this line, if it exists, corresponds to a rational polynomial with a linear factor over $\QQ$ (i.e. a quadratic point in the complex plane).
 Finally, every such polynomial gives a singularity for $\RootMap_\mathcal{S}$ for some planar starscape $\mathcal{S}$. \end{corollary}